mmiv-center/FionaDocs/source/EndUser/faq.rst

 Based on these experiences we realized that many research tasks required for the successful running of a medical research study like data identification, data export, de-identification are not well supported if research institutions are setup as external entities to the health-care enterprise they are supposed to benefit.

-The purpose of the Steve Project is to create a research information system that no-one is affraid of using and that provides an interface between hospital procedures that generate data and research institutions that consume them.
+The purpose of the Fiona Project is to create a research information system that no-one is affraid of using and that provides an interface between hospital procedures that generate data and research institutions that consume them.
 The system focuses on supporting two aspects of medical data - all the lab samples, questionnaires, diagnosis reports and clinical history and the medical image data in the form of DICOM images.

 Safety first - Separation of hospital and research